 15.8 Headings.
 The heading references herein are for convenience only, do not constitute a part of the Agreement, and will not be deemed to limit or affect any of the provisions hereof.

 15.9 Entire Agreement.
 This, including the agreements incorporated by reference, constitutes the entire agreement between you and us relating to the subject matter herein and will not be modified except in writing, signed by both parties, or by a change made by us as set forth in the Agreement.

 15.10 Claims.
-To the extent permissible under applicable law, you and we agree that any cause of action you may have arising out of or related to the Services or Public Code Data must commence within one (1) year after the cause of action accrues.
+To the extent permissible under applicable law, you and we agree that any cause of action you may have arising out of or related to the Services or Code Data must commence within one (1) year after the cause of action accrues.
 Otherwise, such cause of action is permanently barred.